 This is far from the first time that companies associated with fast fashion have been linked to exploitative practices.
 In 2021, one report suggested that employees at factories supplying to Shein were only allowed one day off per month, and were clocking in for around three shifts per day.
 Since then, multiple reports have suggested there is ongoing exploitation in the brand’s supply chains.

 Temu and Shein are part of a much bigger problem.
-In the U.S., Europe, and the U.K., companies like Boohoo, H&M, Zara, Amazon, Nike, Adidas, and many more, have been called out for business models that exploit people and the planet.
+In the U.S., Europe, and the U.K., companies like Boohoo, H&M, Zara, Amazon, and Forever21 and many more, have been called out for business models that exploit people and the planet.

-In fact, in a study of 1,000 clothing factories released earlier this year, researchers found that more than half had dealt with issues like delayed payment from brands, as well as order cancellations and pay refusals.
-Plus, around 37 percent of the brands studied (including GAP, Zara, and Lidl) were reported as having engaged in unfair practices.
+In a study of 1,000 clothing factories released in 2024, researchers found that more than half had dealt with issues like delayed payment from brands, as well as order cancellations and pay refusals.
+Approximately 37 percent of the brands studied (including GAP, Zara, and Lidl) were reported as having engaged in unfair practices.

 Plus, all of this fast production and delivery has a major impact on the planet.
 In 2021, one study suggested that fast shipping alone increases CO2 emissions by 15 percent.
 Fast fashion is also associated with driving up textile waste (around 92 million tons of clothing ends up in landfill every year), as well as issues like water wastage, deforestation (which is usually linked to leather usage), and pollution.